 A route is possible from the top of the bluffs to the summit of a ~570 metres high point known locally at “Black Bear Mountain” at N48 27.990 W123 42.867

 Approach as for Peden Ridge and set your odometer to zero as you turn off Highway 14 onto Sooke River Road.
-At 4.70 km look for a gated old logging road leading off to the right.
+At 4.70 km, just before entering Sooke Potholes Regional Park, look for a gated old logging road leading off to the right.
 It’s marked with a redundant sign “No Motorized Vehicles” but there’s no indication that this is the way to Empress.
 Park here by the side of the road.
 Starting altitude is about 50 metres.

 Go up the old road and in 5 minutes cross the Galloping Goose cycle path.
 The route now slowly gains 500 metres in altitude over the next 2.5 hours as you negotiate what remains of the road.
 Side trails lead off to the left and right but the main through route is largely unmistakable.

 Proceeding north from the creek crossing, two trails lead off to the left – to the south and north ends of Peden Lake respectively, before at about 90 minutes from the car and at 355 metres, a well-flagged trail leads off to the right.
-This goes SE to the north end of Grassie Lake.
+This is the so-called "Tent Pole Trail" that goes SE to the north end of Grassie Lake.
 Your route lies straight ahead.

 At about 120 minutes and 415 metres the route reaches a fork at N48 27.893 W123 40.907.
 This is the only place where you might go wrong.
 Look carefully and there is an arrow indicating the correct right fork carved in an alder at the junction.